Simultaneous Resonant and Broadband Detection of Ultralight Dark Matter and High-Frequency Gravitational Waves via Cavities and Circuits: Introduction

-{\bf Introduction\;---} Axions~\cite{Preskill:1982cy, Abbott:1982af, Dine:1982ah} and dark photons~\cite{Nelson:2011sf} are compelling candidates for dark matter (DM) due to their natural prediction in the compactification of higher dimensional fundamental theories~\cite{Svrcek:2006yi, Abel:2008ai, Arvanitaki:2009fg, Goodsell:2009xc}.
+Axions~\cite{Preskill:1982cy, Abbott:1982af, Dine:1982ah} and dark photons~\cite{Nelson:2011sf} are compelling candidates for dark matter (DM) due to their natural prediction in the compactification of higher dimensional fundamental theories~\cite{Svrcek:2006yi, Abel:2008ai, Arvanitaki:2009fg, Goodsell:2009xc}.
 The QCD axion, in particular, provides a solution to the strong CP problem~\cite{Peccei:1977hh}.
 Experimental efforts are underway to detect these bosonic DM candidates through their electromagnetic coupling, using techniques like resonant microwave cavities~\cite{Sikivie:1983ip, Sikivie:1985yu} and superconducting circuits~\cite{Sikivie:2013laa, Chaudhuri:2014dla, Kahn:2016aff}.
-In both cases, axions in the presence of a strong background magnetic field or dark photons can induce effective currents, which serve as signals in the haloscope experiments~\cite{Nguyen:2019xuh,Dixit:2020ymh,Ghosh:2021ard,Caputo:2021eaa,Cervantes:2022epl,Cervantes:2022gtv,Tang:2023oid}.
+In both cases, axion fields in the presence of a strong background magnetic field, or dark photon fields themselves, can induce effective currents that serve as signals in haloscope experiments~\cite{Nguyen:2019xuh,Dixit:2020ymh,Ghosh:2021ard,Caputo:2021eaa,Cervantes:2022epl,Cervantes:2022gtv,SHANHE:2023kxz}.

-On the other hand, gravitational waves (GW) with frequencies higher than kHz can offer insights into particle physics beyond the standard model and early universe cosmology~\cite{Aggarwal:2020olq}.
-Two noteworthy phenomena, namely, the inverse Gertsenshtein effect~\cite{Gertsenshtein} akin to axion electrodynamics, and mechanical resonance~\cite{Pegoraro:1977uv,Pegoraro:1978gv,Reece:1984gv}, have the capability to convert GW into photons in the presence of a background electromagnetic field.
-The the largely unexplored parameter space of high frequency GW has gained significant attention, leading to the implementation of axion haloscope experiments aimed at detecting its signatures~\cite{Herman:2020wao,Berlin:2021txa,Domcke:2022rgu,Sokolov:2022dej,Berlin:2022hfx,Tobar:2022pie,Berlin:2023grv}.
+On the other hand, gravitational waves (GW) with frequencies higher than kHz can offer insights into early universe cosmology and particle physics beyond the standard model~\cite{Aggarwal:2020olq,Aggarwal:2025noe}.
+Two noteworthy phenomena—the inverse Gertsenshtein effect~\cite{Gertsenshtein}, akin to axion electrodynamics, and mechanical resonance~\cite{Pegoraro:1977uv,Pegoraro:1978gv,Reece:1984gv,Berlin:2023grv}—have the capability to convert GW into photons in the presence of a background electromagnetic field.
+The largely unexplored parameter space of high-frequency GW (HFGW) has gained significant attention, leading to the implementation of axion haloscope experiments aimed at detecting its signatures~\cite{Herman:2020wao, Berlin:2021txa, Domcke:2022rgu, Sokolov:2022dej, Berlin:2022hfx, Tobar:2022pie, Berlin:2023grv,Navarro:2023eii}.